rjkviegas/bank-tech-test/README.md

 Clone this repository.
 Then:
 ```
-# RSpec for automated testing and SimpleCov for test coverage
+# RSpec for automated testing, SimpleCov for test coverage and Rubocop for linting
 > bundle install
 ```